NellowTCS/Mesh-NOW/Docs/docs/getting-started/installation.md

 The `path` field resolves the component subdirectory, and the library registers under the name `mesh_now`.

 Alternatively, point `EXTRA_COMPONENT_DIRS` at `Build/` in your project's `CMakeLists.txt`.
-The library is self-contained (vendored mpack is compiled into it) and registers under the component name `Build`, the directory name:
+The library is self-contained (the vendored mpack is compiled in) and registers under the component name `Build`, which is just the directory name:

 ```cmake
 set(EXTRA_COMPONENT_DIRS